camh-/jobber/doc/design.md

 The purpose of the `job` package is to represent a single running job, allowing it to be created, watched, stopped and reaped.
-It exists as a simple reusable component for programs that want to run individual jobs within a cgroup.
+It exists as a simple reusable component for programs that want to run individual jobs within a container (a container being a cgroup and namespaces).

 The `jobtracker` maintains a set of `job`s, allowing known jobs to be listed and individual jobs to be looked up by an ID so that the job can be operated upon.

-Executing a job in a cgroup will be a two-step process as it is problematic to fork in Go, and the typical approach to using groups is to fork, set up the cgroup and then execute the binary to run in that cgroup.
-Instead, the library will allow a pluggable executor that can run a program as a child process that sets up the cgroup and then execs the program.
+Executing a job in a container will be a two-step process as it is problematic to fork in Go, and the typical approach to using groups is to fork, set up the container and then execute the binary to run in that container.
+Instead, the library will allow a pluggable executor that can run a program as a child process that sets up the container and then execs the program.
 The executor can just run `/proc/self/exe` with an argument list that can be parsed into a `JobSpec` struct and passed back into the `job` package, which will then take care of setting up the group and executing the program.

-A `Job` will support getting the output stream of it captured from the start of the job.
-Multiple output streams of the same job are independent and stream the same output.
-Each line of output is timestamped with the time the line was read from the job.
-The length of a line is capped where there is no newline before the maximum length.
-This maximum length will initially be 512 bytes but may be revised.
+A `Job` will support getting the combined stdout and stderr output stream of it captured from the start of the job.
+Multiple output streams requested of the same job are independent and stream the same output.
+The stream comprises lines with a maximum length of 512 bytes (size subject to revision).
+If a line is longer than that, either because it is a long line of text or if the output is binary data, it will be split into chunks.
+Each line/chunk has a timestamp of when the first byte of it was read from the job.
+A library client may reconstruct the output by ignoring timestamps and concatenating elements of the output stream.

 A successfully started job will be assigned a job ID comprising the basename of the job's command (basename being the part after the last slash) and a random 8 hex digit suffix.
-It will be unique amongst all tracked jobs.
+It will be unique amongst all tracked jobs of a `jobtracker`.
 Jobs are tracked after they have exited so as to retain the exit code and the output, but can be cleaned up and removed from being tracked as requested.
 The job ID can be used with the `jobtracker` to look up job status and output.

 In the library, a job ID will be a Go `string`, but it may not be utf-8 encoded as there is no such requirement on filenames in the filesystem and as the name